Get Schooled

 How to Connect to Your Culture in College

 Looking for more of your culture on campus?
-Here are some ways to connect to your culture in college!
+We show you how to connect to your culture in college!

 Financial Aid: Common Terms & Definitions